 The Academy implements and delivers a curriculum that is 21st-century relevant and aligned with the Michigan Academic Standards ("MAS"), Next Generation Science Standards ("NGSS") and National Social Studies Standards.
-The curriculum includes various assessment tools such as Developmental Reading Assessment (DRA®), NWEA® MAP® GrowthTM test and Lexia® Learning, and has committed to a consistent review of data to help inform curriculum, instruction, and assessment through weekly Professional Learning Communities ("PLC") and professional development throughout the year.
+The curriculum includes various assessment tools such as Acadience[®] Reading, NWEA[®] MAP[®] Growth[TM] test and Lexia[®] Learning, and has committed to a consistent review of data to help inform curriculum, instruction, and assessment through monthly Professional Learning Communities ("PLC") and professional development throughout the year.

 The Academy is regularly engaged in developing and articulating the learning goals at each grade level.
-Staff will be engaged in in-service development throughout the year to help Academy educators continually build on and refine student-centered practices and learn to use data about school climate and analyze a wide range of student outcomes to undertake continuous improvement.
-Additionally, all staff are involved in PLCs that meet to study, practice, and reinforce effective instructional strategies.
+Staff will be engaged in in-house professional development throughout the year to help Academy educators continually build on and refine student-centered practices and learn to use data about school climate and analyze a wide range of student outcomes to undertake continuous improvement.
+Additionally, all staff are involved in PLCs that meet to study teacher practice through data analysis, with the goal of reinforcing effective instructional strategies in the classroom.
 Instructional Coaches are paired with teachers with the primary goal of coaching through improved teaching practices to accelerate teacher effectiveness, improve teacher retention, build teacher leadership, increase student learning, and support equitable outcomes for every learner.
-The Academy partners with Genesee Intermediate School District ("GISD") to employ two Literacy Coaches for additional literacy support to assist content teachers in addressing reading comprehension, writing, and communication skills.
+The Academy partners with Genesee Intermediate School District ("GISD") to employ Literacy Coaches for additional literacy support to assist content teachers in addressing reading comprehension, writing, and communication skills.

-Students are supported via Student Success Coaches at each grade department span.
-The responsibility of the Student Success Coach is to assist students with setting goals and overcoming any potential obstacles or barriers in completing school.
-Student Success Coaches may conduct small groups based on data collected via School-Wide Information Systems ("SWIS") that pairs with Positive Behavior Interventions and Supports ("PBIS").
-Additionally, students in grades 6-12 are paired with staff mentors through the Check and Connect Student Engagement Model.
+Students are supported via Behavior Intervention Specialists or Deans of Students.
+The responsibility of the staff is to assist students with setting goals and overcoming any potential obstacles or barriers in completing school.
+Staff may conduct small groups based on data collected via School-Wide Information Systems ("SWIS") that pairs with Positive Behavior Interventions and Supports ("PBIS").
+Additionally, some students in grades 6-12 are paired with staff mentors through the Check and Connect Student Engagement Model.
 The role of the mentors is to promote student engagement with school, increase attendance, reduce dropout, reduce barriers and increase school completion.

 The Academy carefully monitors the progress of all students in order to catch remediation needs as well as to celebrate successes.
-The Academy uses technology to individualize and differentiate learning and increase the rate of student learning by providing access to materials and resources that maximize student time on task.
+Through the implementation of MTSS, the Academy uses small groups and technology to individualize and differentiate learning and increase the rate of student learning by providing access to materials and resources that maximize student time on task.

-Parents/Guardians are informed about the child's learning and growth through various communication methods, including calls, emails and social media.
+Parents/Guardians are informed about the child's learning and growth through various communication methods, including calls, emails, Thrillshare and social media.
 The Academy also connects with parents via written communication, progress reports, newsletters, report cards and twice-yearly parent-teacher conferences that are extensive and informative.
 Additionally, various staff members conduct home visits, as needed, to check in on families, provide support and encouragement, and celebrate successes.